Ustaritz Aldekoaotalora: Later years

 In February 2013, the 30-year-old Ustaritz moved abroad for the first time, signing with FC Dinamo Tbilisi in Georgia and sharing teams with several compatriots.
-He played six games over the remainder of the season as his team won the Premier League, scoring in a 6–1 victory over FC Zestafoni in the last fixture on 18 May.
+He played six games over the remainder of the season as his team won the Premier League, scoring in a 6–1 victory over FC Zestaponi in the last fixture on 18 May.
 Four days later, a double was secured with a 3–1 defeat of FC Chikhura Sachkhere in the Georgian Cup final, with the player being dismissed late on.

 Ustaritz recorded two goals in four games in Dinamo's unsuccessful qualification campaign for the UEFA Champions League in the summer.
 On 30 January 2014, he returned to the Iberian Peninsula, signing an eighteen-month deal at Primeira Liga club F.C.
 Arouca.
 Roughly one year later, after only two appearances – totalling less than five minutes playing time – he switched to another side in the same division, F.C.
 Penafiel.